timcmartin/dotfiles-strap/README.md

 1. No need to do anything with this repo.

 2. Clone the boxen repo and it will take care of everyting.

+## Editing:

+To edit the functionality, of Dotbot, edit the `install.conf.yaml` file.

+See [Dotbot](https://github.com/anishathalye/dotbot) for more information and examples.